olivia-mauger/tutorials/docs/source/variables.rst

 In addition to the above integer-like types, Shadow also has two types of primitive variables for storing **floating-point values** (e.g. 10.4 or 12.3564): ``double`` and ``float.``

 Unlike Java, Shadow has **unsigned types** for primitive variables as well.
 For example, an unsigned ``int`` is represented as ``uint``.
-However, casting is still needed if you want to store an uint in an int, or vice versa.
+However, :ref:`casting<Casting>` is still needed if you want to store an uint in an int, or vice versa.
 Due to strict Shadow type-checking, exercise caution when using unsigned variables.

 .. note:: There is no ``udouble`` or ``ufloat`` class!